+- The purpose of this deck is to provide a foundational profile of females on Ontario Works and ODSP.

+- The deck is divided into two sections.

-- 1. Demographic Profile: examines the demographic characteristics of females on Ontario Works and ODSP, including:
+- 1. Demographic Profile: examines the demographic characteristics 2. of females on Ontario Works and ODSP, including:

 - Cases and Beneficiaries

 - Age

 - Family Composition

 - Lone Parents of Children 17 or Younger

 - Accommodations

 - Education

 - Disability

 - Immigration Background

 - This analysis is based on the mandatory "Sex" field in SAMS.

-- Percentage with Earnings and Average Earnings - Months on Assistance - Exits to Employment - Background: SAMS historically collected information on the sex of social assistance recipients by asking applicants to choose an honorific (Mr., Mrs., Ms.) when applying for social assistance.
-The applicant's choice of honorific populated the client 'gender' field in SAMS as either 'male' or 'female'. - In 2019, this 'gender' field was re-named to "Sex," and applicants were asked explicitly about their sex at birth (2 options, male or female).
+- Background: SAMS historically collected information on the sex of social assistance recipients by asking applicants to choose an honorific (Mr., Mrs., Ms.) when applying for social assistance.
+The applicant's choice of honorific populated the client 'gender' field in SAMS as either 'male' or 'female'.

+- In 2019, this 'gender' field was re-named to "Sex," and applicants were asked explicitly about their sex at birth (2 options, male or female).
 A new "Gender Identity" field was created, which asks applicants to select which gender they identify as (9 options, including prefer not to say).
 The "Gender Identity" data remains incomplete, so this analysis relies on the "Sex" field.
 (See Appendix A for more detail).